PritiSheoran/TechExcel-Modernize-applications-to-be-AI-ready/Scenario/Hackathon/Challenge-5.md

       psql
       ```
    - Create a user for the **PostgreSQL database** that allows the chatbot read-only access to the Hotels, Visitors, and Bookings tables.

+     ```
+     CREATE USER promptflow WITH PASSWORD '1234ABCD!';
+     ```

    - Grant the user access to the database tables with the following commands:
       ```
       GRANT SELECT ON TABLE hotels TO promptflow;
       GRANT SELECT ON TABLE bookings TO promptflow;